 Biofilm is not eliminated by flushing the water lines with tap water, a daily procedure recommended by the CDC to ensure clean water in dental offices.
 Some of these microorganisms found in untreated dental unit water cause diseases, including Legionella, Pseudomonas aeruginosa, and nontuberculous Mycobacterium.

 Not only patients but dental health care personnel are also placed at risk of adverse health effects if water is not appropriately treated.
 Previously, dentists used a combination of chemicals and multi-step procedures to disinfect water lines.
 But in recent years, the industry has adopted ozone as a safer and more efficient disinfection method, not to mention more cost-effective.

 How ozone kills bacteria in dental waterlines

 Ozone (O3) is an active gas consisting of three atoms of oxygen.
 It is active because the gas will readily degrade back to its stable state, diatomic oxygen (O2) with the formation of free oxygen atoms or free radicals.
-The free oxygen atoms or radicals are highly reactive and they will oxidize almost anything it contacts (including viruses, bacteria, organic and inorganic compounds), making ozone an enormously powerful disinfectant and oxidizer.
+The free oxygen atoms or radicals are highly reactive and they will oxidize almost anything it contacts (including viruses, bacteria, and organic and inorganic compounds), making ozone an enormously powerful disinfectant and oxidizer.